 So, is it justifiable to forget our sss number?
 The answer is still a big NO. As I said earlier, our sss number is very important when we want to avail of our benefits.

-In this post, I will share with you the different ways to recover your lost and forgotten sss number.
+In this post, I will share with you the different ways to recover your lost and forgotten sss number and sample locations on where to find it.
 Because if you forget your number, you are not allowed to apply for a new one.

 Here’s How to Know Your SSS Number by Online, Employer, and Forms